DanielKng/YeelightControl/docs/guides/fixing_build_issues.md

 2. ✅ Type conversion between `DeviceState` and `Core_DeviceState`
 3. ✅ Protocol conformance for all manager classes
 4. ✅ Proper implementation of nonisolated properties and methods
+5. ✅ Circular dependencies in UI module imports

 ## Next Steps

 Now that the Core module is fixed, we can focus on the UI module issues:

 1. **UI Module Fixes**:
-   - Update UI files to use centralized components
+   - Continue updating UI files to use centralized components
-   - Update UI files to use observable wrapper classes
+   - Continue updating UI files to use observable wrapper classes
-   - Fix ServiceContainer access issues
+   - Fix any remaining ServiceContainer access issues

 2. **Testing**:
    - Test the application to ensure all functionality works as expected